 - Contribute to the planning and facilitation of course materials as needed.

-- Create a plan for student contact outside of class (email, listservs, etc.).
+- Create a plan for student contact outside of class (email, office hours, etc.).

 - Meet with students individually or in small groups to provide support.